Chirag1606/Employee-Attrition-Classification-Model/README.md

 # Employee-Attrition-Classification-Model

-Finding whether the employee will leave or not based on certain factors
+Finding whether the employee will leave the company or not based on certain factors